Orang Seletar: Relations with neighbouring people

 The Seletar people have a very vague idea of the existence of other groups of sea nomads.
 Moreover, they do not feel affinity with them.

 Instead, they have a certain affinity with Jakun people, the "Malay natives" of the inland areas of Peninsular Malaysia.
 They say, for example, that they and the inhabitants of the Kluang District understand the language of each other, and these languages have 70% of common elements, although this statement is not verified.
 In Segamat District, located in the interior of Johor, is a sacred place called kramat, where the revered mythical "queen" or raja peremption, which, according to tradition, in the past were subject to the Seletar people.
-Another legitimate ruler whom they consider for advise, lived "on the coast of Java".
+Another legitimate ruler whom they consider for advice, lived "on the coast of Java".
 Rulers of the Johor Sultanate are not legitimate rulers for them, but only temporary hosts or penumpang.
 In addition, they regard the Malay people as relatively recent migrants.
 Therefore, Seletar people recognize themselves as part of a genuine indigenous population at the same level as the Orang Asli inhabitants of the country.
 Because of this, they positively refer to the name "Orang Asli", which also officially applies to them.

 On the other hand, the Malay people, despite their ethnic affinity, do not strongly accept the Seletar people as part of the Malay society.
 Here, it is not on the basis of ethnicity, but rather cultural identity.
 The Seletar people are not adherents of Islam, and it pushes them away from the Malay society.
 The habits of the Seletar people are also different from the Malay people.
 They live in boats, carry a nomadic way of life, keep dogs in boats, and eat haram food that are forbidden.
 Malay people draw attention to the bad hygiene of the Seletar people, due to these factors.
 All these complexity fixed a stereotypical view of the Malay people towards the Seletar people, as people "dirty" and "unclean".